OccupyMars2025/OccupyMars2025/README.md

 # STFW
 # RTFM
 # RTFSC

+# Your customer : I need the function of XXX some days later.
+# Then you need to figure out how to implement the function by yourself and implement it on time.

 # Try new things to bid farewell to the past !
 # Remember, the machine is always right !